 9. Net twice as much for school

 Going back to university is stressful enough when you’re not under the threat of a global pandemic.
 Thankfully, the government will give you some extra money for your troubles.

-Because students are even more broke than usual during COVID-19, the payout for the Canada Student Grant will be doubled for the 2020-2021 academic year.
+Because students are even more broke than usual during COVID-19, the payout for the Canada Student Grant has been boosted for the last few years.
 The grant helps students from low- and middle-income families who are enrolled in undergraduate studies.

 Everyone has a stake in preserving our natural resources and stopping climate change.
-That’s why each province and territory in Canada (plus some cities and utility companies) offers incentives for energy-saving upgrades to your home.
+That’s why each province and territory in Canada, plus some cities and utility companies, offer incentives for energy-saving upgrades to your home.

 You could get a tax credit or cash incentive for anything from caulking your windows to starting a rooftop garden.
 You could collect hundreds or even thousands of dollars, and that’s without counting the money you’ll save on your energy bill.